mcwalters/mcwalters.github.io/_posts/2015-10-31-how-not-to-teach-math.markdown

 The demand for respect which comes from Berry reeks of this "church of math" piety and is contrary to mathematical learning as an adventure of discovery, a creative endeavor where the teacher is a midwife not a sculptor.
+One of the wonderful things about math is that it's a level playing field.
+There are no "thou shalt"s because the math is all there is.
+"Does this make sense?" is the only guideline.
+It's a purity not possible in most other fields which liberates the student from the burden of right and wrong to the freedom of what is possible.

 ![XKCD on purity of fields](http://imgs.xkcd.com/comics/purity.png)